 What color paint would go with orange oak cabinets and a countertop that is St. Lawrence Bedrock color?
 This a beige color and my flooring is beige mix, also.

-By C R from Newfoundland, Canada
+By C RUSSELL from Newfoundland, Canada